CodeforNepal/codefornepal.github.io/_posts/2023-02-16-analysis-of-the-trend-of-internet-usage-in-nepal.md

 ![](https://miro.medium.com/max/1280/0*CEvjVTv4K4_Hra97)

-Code for Nepal would like to thank [DataCamp Donates](https://www.datacamp.com/donates) for providing Pujan, and several other fellows access to Datacamp, to learn and grow.
+Code for Nepal would like to thank [DataCamp Donates](https://www.datacamp.com/donates) for providing Pujan, and several other fellows access to DataCamp, to learn and grow.